Mycroft-Studios/mycroft_vendingmachine/readme.md

 <h1 align='center'>[ESX] Mycroft's Vending Machines</a></h1><p align='center'><b>GTA:Online Vending Machines Remake</b></h5>

 Thirsty but not near any shops?
 No worrys!
-With this script, you can head on other to any Vending Machine around Los Santos and Crack
+With this script, you can head on over to any Vending Machine around Los Santos and Crack
 Open A can of Sprunk or eCola to make sure your needs are filled to the MAXXX!

 This Script Also Has Optional [ox_target](https://github.com/overextended/ox_target) Support, allowing you to maximise and exploit your lust for eCola, without wasting your precious Performance!